Causality constraints and anisotropic states: Introduction

 When considering convergence in momentum space, there has for the most part been an underlying assumption of isotropy for the (potentially fictitious) equilibrium state.
 In the context of dispersion relations, this amounts to utilizing a spatial $SO(d)$ rotation symmetry to rotate the wavevector $\k$ to align with a definite coordinate axis.
 This allows the frequency $\omega$ to become a function of only one component of $\k$.

 The goals of this paper are two-fold.
 Firstly, we wish to investigate how dependence on more than one component of the wavevector $\k$ can affect the details of the radii of convergence in hydrodynamic theories when the vector $\k$ is complexified.
-When the background equilibrium state is isotropic, this is simply a curiosity.
-When the background is anisotropic, understanding the effect of multiple variables becomes a necessity.
 Utilizing the analysis of several complex variables (see e.g. Appendix~\ref{appendix:scv}), we will find that the frequency $\omega(\k)$ can contain within it a continuum of branch points at complex $\k$.
 This continuum of branch points, when present, allows the radius of convergence to depend on the direction of $\k$, i.e. $R(\hat{\k})$.
 In particular, in at least one toy\footnote{i.e. not containing the full derivative expansion to all orders.} example to follow (first order relativistic magnetohydrodynamics), this dependence on direction means that the expansion of $\omega(\k)$ in terms of small $|\k|$ can converge in one direction, and diverge in another.

 The existence of continua of branch points within $\omega(\k)$ will imply that for hydrodynamic modes which collide at the origin $\k=0$ (such as the hydrodynamic sound modes in an uncharged fluid~\cite{LL6,Kovtun:2012rj}, or the Alfv\'en modes in MHD~\cite{Krall-Trivelpiece-book,Anile}), the origin is part of a surface (or surfaces) of branch points.
 This immediately leads to the fact that at $|\k| \neq 0$, including when $|\k|$ is very small, one can find a continuum of points at complex $\k$ at which collisions between hydrodynamic modes occur.
 We will demonstrate the existence of this continuum of collisions between hydrodynamic modes by investigating the behaviour of gapless quasinormal sound modes in the dual to an ${\cal N} = 4$ SYM plasma.